henkelmax/modrepo/docs/minecraft/voicechat/wiki/compatibility.md

 Simple Voice Chat should work with every major Linux distribution, as long as it is up-to-date.
 If you encounter any incompatibility on Linux, please let us know.

+The only dependency other than what Minecraft already needs is `glibc` `2.29` or later.